Solar

 Details Screen

 However, before discussing those topics, comparing Image 3a and Image 3b will be helpful.
-Glance at Image 1
+In Image 3a the iOS clock time is 10:04, the same as

-simulation time (beneath NOW) is also 14:33.
+simulation time (beneath NOW).
 This is because the simulator normally runs in real time, which

 simply means that sim time is synchronized with real world clock time.